Mohammad-Dallalizad/DDD-Phonebook/README.md

 # Description:

-**⁃	Implementation of the phonebook using “.net core" with the following features:**
+⁃	Implementation of the phonebook using “.net core" with the following features:

-•	 Add one Row to phonebook
+  -	 Add one row to phonebook
-•	Update one of the phonebook’s row
+  -	Update one of the phonebook’s row
-•	Fetch all the rows that do not have specific label
+  -	Fetch all the rows that do not have specific label
-•	Delete one of the phonebooks’ row
+  -	Delete one of the phonebooks’ row

-⁃	designed and implemented   with DDD approach and everything stored in memory.
+⁃	Designed and implemented   with DDD approach and everything stored in memory.

 ⁃	All the APIs are designed as REST-FULL API and documented by swagger